bongiozzo/musica_mustdie/output/band_skepticism.md

 # Skepticism

+funeral doom

-Дискография
+## Дискография

-"Stormcrowfleet" 1995, Death Doom
+### "Stormcrowfleet" 1995, Death Doom

+1. Sign Of A Storm
+2. Pouring
+[4].
+The Rising Of The Flames
+5. The Gallant Crow
+6. The Everdarkgreen

+[4] - Ha cтopoнe B

+All music and lyrics written by SKEPTICISM
+Produced by SKEPTICISM
+Recorded and mixed at Synergy Studios, Harrisburg

+"Seeds being planted, guarded by the Old Ones Below, against the sky they lay roots once to bloom with signs"

+(p)(c) 1996 RED STREAM Records

-"Lead & Aether" 1997, Doom
+### "Lead & Aether" 1997, Doom

-"Ethere" 1997, Doom
+### "Ethere" 1997, Doom

+1. The March and the Stream 12:00
+2. Aether 10:34
+3. Chorale 06:40

-"Aes" 1999, Doom
+### "Aes" 1999, Doom

+1. Aes 27:52

-"The Process of Farmakon - Emanating Darkness" 2002, Doom "Farmakon" 2003, Doom
+### "The Process of Farmakon - Emanating Darkness" 2002, Doom

+1. Backward Funeral And The Raven 07:48
+2. The Process Of Farmakon 10:41

+### "Farmakon" 2003, Doom

+1. The Raven And The Backward Funeral 07:38
+2. Shred Of Light, Pinch Of Endless 08:19
+3. Farmakon Process 06:17
+4. (Untitled) 13:15
+5. Nowhere 14:09
+6. Nothing 12:40

+Eero Puyry - Keys
+Jani Kekarainen - Guitars
+Matti - Vocals
+Lasse Pelkonen - Drums

-"Alloy" 2008, Doom
+### "Alloy" 2008, Doom

+1. The Arrival 06:38
+2. March October 10:30
+3. Antimony 08:46
+4. The Curtain 05:48
+5. Pendulum 09:13
+6. Oars in the Dusk 06:22

+Lineup:

+Matti - Vocals
+Jani Kekarainen - Guitars
+Eero Pцyry - Keys
+Lasse Pelkonen - Drums

-"Ordeal" 2015, Doom
+### "Ordeal" 2015, Doom

+1. You  09:21
+2. Momentary  07:42
+3. The Departure  09:53
+4. March Incomplete  12:00
+5. The Road  06:58
+6. Closing Music  10:20
+7. Pouring  09:03
+8. The March and the Stream  12:27

 ## Отношения с другими группами